maskarade/Android-Orma/README.md

     .build();
 ```

-Then, you can create, read, update and delete models:
+Then, you can create, read, update and delete models via `OrmaDatabase`:

 ```java
 Todo todo = ...;